Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Subscription-based SaaS products also benefit from built-in recurring billing and real-time reporting, with no third-party dashboards required.

-Vertical SaaS (HealthTech, PropTech, EdTech, etc.)
+Vertical SaaS (HealthTech, PropTech, EdTech, and others)

 Embedding payments directly into these systems simplifies compliance and reduces friction for end users.